 A mortgage loan is incredibly complicated and any real estate professional can regale you with endless tales of loans and closings going off the rails for one reason or another.
 With so many different ways for things to go wrong, you want to pick a mortgage lender who understands the business and will work with you and your real estate agent to achieve the goal you all want: closing on a home!

 Depending upon where you live, a common issue for mortgage lenders is getting comparable properties (comps) to make sure that the mortgage is properly secured.
 Because so much of real estate is local, the comps can easily be off in one direction or another.
 A mortgage lender who is local to your area will understand that comps a half mile to the east are accurate, while a comp from just a block west is in a different price range entirely.
-If terms like “comps” are a foreign language to you, refer to this list of 26 real estate terms you should know.

 Myth: A Real Estate Agent is a Waste of Money